Aerated Bread Company: The Secret Adversary (Agatha Christie)

 In the 1922 espionage thriller, The Secret Adversary by Agatha Christie, Tommy Beresford is held captive by a spy ring.
 Upon escaping, the first thing Tommy does is head to an A.B.C. teashop for sustenance.

 First of all, he must have a square meal.
 He had eaten nothing since midday yesterday.
 He turned into an A.B.C. shop and ordered eggs and bacon and coffee.
 Whilst he ate, he read a morning paper propped up in front of him.

 Once satiated, Tommy and his partners in detection go on to foil the plans of the conspirators.

 The Secret Adversary was adapted into a teleplay and broadcast in 1983 by London Weekend Television as part of that television network's Partners in Crime series.

 Another story, the short story "The Sunningdale Mystery" from the "Partners in Crime" series, opens with Tommy and his partner Tuppence eating in an A.B.C. shop having a cheese cake.
+Christie's novel The A.B.C.
+Murders is unrelated to the shops.

-"A Cooking Egg" (T.S.
-Eliot)
+"A Cooking Egg" (T. S. Eliot)

-In a poem composed in 1917 and first published in 1919, T.S.
-Eliot asks, "Where are the eagles and the trumpets?"
+In a poem composed in 1917 and first published in 1919, T. S. Eliot asks, "Where are the eagles and the trumpets?"
 His answer:

 Buried beneath some snow-deep Alps.